kaisenlinux/terraform/website/docs/language/modules/develop/index.html.md

 layout: "language"
 page_title: "Creating Modules"
 sidebar_current: "docs-modules"
-description: |-
-  A module is a container for multiple resources that are used together.
+description: "Modules are containers for multiple resources that are used together in a configuration.
+Learn when to create modules and about module structure."
 ---

 # Creating Modules